MIRECC / CoE

 Eligibility Requirements

-- Applicants must hold a doctorate degree (Ph.D. or equivalent degree in epidemiology, health services research, public health science, or a closely related field preferred) at the start of the Fellowship.
+- Applicants to the Postdoctoral Fellowship must hold a doctorate degree (Ph.D. or equivalent) in epidemiology, health services research, public health science, or a closely related field.

 Application Materials